manjots1607/up-service/readme.md

 # UP SERVICE
-## Provide Best Service to your service by handling calls using this web app and assigning tasks from customer calls to engineers.
+## Provide Best Service to your customer by handling calls using this web app and assigning tasks from customer calls to engineers.